SeismicSystems/documentation/language_and_vm/documentation.md

 `suint256[] private confidentialDynamicArray;`

 *   As such, when interfacing with shielded arrays, we've conserved Solidity rules and just transposed them by using shielded types:

     *    The index should be a Shielded Integer.
     *    The declared length should be a Shielded Integer.
+    *    The returned length is a Shielded Integer.
     *    Pushed values should be consistant with the shielded array underlying type.

 ### 6.2 Limitations